benjaminrosenbaum/choicescript_tools/README.md

 This will create a directory called `dump` containing 50000 full-text playthroughs of your game, and a CSV file called live_stats.csv which lists the stats for each of those playthroughs.

-Here's how you use this.
-Let's say you have an enumerated variable called "what_you_promised_the_king" and another enumerated variable called "magic_power", and you want to see what a game would look like in the rare case that the first variable was 4 (meaning that you promised the king you'd investigate the matter of the missing orchid) and the second variable is 6 (meaning you know how to walk through walls).
+**Example of use.** Let's say you have an enumerated variable called "what_you_promised_the_king" and another enumerated variable called "magic_power", and you want to see what a game would look like in the rare case that the first variable was 4 (meaning that you promised the king you'd investigate the matter of the missing orchid) and the second variable is 6 (meaning you know how to walk through walls).

 You could open the CSV file in a spreadsheet, filter on those values, look for an interesting playthrough based on the other values in the row... and then scroll to the rightmost column, which has the local URL of the file for that playthrough.